Jodey Arrington: 2020 election certification

 Arrington opposed certifying the electoral vote count in the 2020 presidential election, citing "millions of American voters" who felt that the election "was not conducted in an equitable or accurate manner."
 He later condemned the attack on the United States Capitol that occurred on January 6, 2021.
 In the weeks that followed, Arrington voted against the second impeachment of President Trump.

 Big Tech

 In 2022, Arrington was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Marijuana

+As of July, 2025, Arrington has received an "F" rating from the National Organization for the Reform of Marijuana Laws (NORML) based on public statements and voting records.

+High National debt of the U.S.

+On 7 May 2025, Arrington as House Budget Committee Chairman delivered opening remarks at the hearing The Fiscal State of the Nation.